 Moroccan Fish Tagine Recipe Ingredients

-- Produce Onions, yellow, red, orange, green peppers, and tomatoes.
+- Produce: onions; yellow, red, orange, green bell peppers; and tomatoes.
 Also, there’s a whole head of garlic!
 And 1 bunch of cilantro.
 That’s it.
 Our tagine is definitely a veggie-heavy dish.

-- Pantry & spice rack: Cumin, crushed coriander seeds, turmeric, smoked paprika, bouillon powder and pepper.
-Two heaping spoons of harissa and a can of chickpea.
+- Pantry & spice rack: cumin, crushed coriander seeds, turmeric, smoked paprika, bouillon powder and pepper.
+Two heaping spoons of harissa and a can of chickpeas.

 How to Get this On Your Table in 30 minutes!

-That right!
+That’s right!
 30 minutes of cooking, and you’re done.
-Dinner served, and you’re on your way to becoming a Mediterranean chef.
+Dinner is served, and you’re on your way to becoming a Mediterranean chef.

 - Warm-up your Tagine/Dutch oven.
 It’s essential to heat your tagine before you start cooking.

-- Start with your Onions & Peppers.
-Start with the onions soon as they become soft add the peppers.
+- Start with your onions & peppers.
+Start with the onions and as soon as they become soft, add the peppers.

 - Then spices, tomatoes, garlic.
 Coat the peppers with the spices and add the tomatoes and garlic.

 - Toss in the chickpeas and water.
-This where the real magic starts, simmer for 10 minutes.
+This is where the real magic starts; simmer for 10 minutes.
 Then taste the sauce.

-- Cilantro & Frozen fish is a must!
-Don’t dethaw your fish add it in frozen; you want all that yummy juice from the fish to add the liquid to the tagine. ⏤ If cilantro tastes like soap to you swap for parsley, it ok.
+- Cilantro & frozen fish is a must!
+Don’t thaw your fish, add it into the tagine frozen; you want all that yummy juice from the fish to add to the liquid of the tagine.
+NOTE: If cilantro tastes like soap to you, swap for parsley.

 - Serve.
-Couscous or bread, it’s your choice, that’s of course if you want to keep the Moroccan theme going.
+Couscous or bread, it’s your choice, that is of course if you want to keep the Moroccan theme going.

 What to Serve with a Moroccan Fish Tagine

-When you make our tagine, it’s pretty much the star of the mealtime show, which is precisely as it should be.
-Still, there are a few things we’ve found that complement the meal in the true Moroccan fashion:
+When you make this tagine, it’s pretty much the star of the mealtime show, which is precisely as it should be.
+Still, there are a few things I’ve found that complement the meal in the true Moroccan fashion:

 - Simple side salad.
-Consider serving the salad after the meal as a bright palate-cleanser, fresh anise with a little lemon or simple herb salad with a little splash of vinegar and salt.
+Consider serving the salad after the meal as a bright palate-cleanser.
+Try fresh anise with a little lemon or a simple herb salad with a little splash of vinegar and salt.

 Frequently Asked Questions.

-Unfortunately, you can’t substitute fish in a fish tagine and still end up having fish tagine.
+Unfortunately, you can’t substitute fish in a fish tagine and still end up having fish tagine, haha!
 However, this dish is so yummy, and with the chickpeas, it can make a pretty tasty vegan tagine.

 I don’t have a tagine, how can I make this?